THE LINHA COLLECTION

 Image of glazes to paint tiles.

-The color worlds of the Linha collection are incarnations of places around the world that I have traveled to and that have inspired me in a special way.
+The color worlds of the LINHA collection are incarnations of places around the world that I have traveled to and that have inspired me in a special way.
 Each color world captures a unique color palette inherent to that place and conveys its essence through the paint on the ceramic tiles.

 ALGAIARENS